LSSTDESC/nz_data_challenge/docs/index.rst

 Task set 1: Assign objects to fixed tomographic bins and estimate ensemble PDFs using mostly representative training samples
 ----------------------------------------------------------------------------------------------------------------------------

-The first, simplest task is to estimate redshifts using representative training samples.
-I.e., the training samples are drawn from the same distributions as the test samples.
-For this task set we did not use any of the spectroscopic selection emulation, but simply applied a uniform magnitude cut of :math:`i < 23` in selecting objects for both the training and test samples.
+The first and simplest task is to assign objects to fixed tomographic bins and estimate ensemble PDFs using largely representative training samples, i.e., the training samples are drawn from essentially the same distributions as the test samples.
+In fact, both the training data and the test data are drawn from a sample that includes some mislabeled many-band photometric redshifts and “unrecognized blends” (multiple objects that are detected as a single object by the image processing algorithm); however, these primarily affect fainter objects, and for this task set we apply a uniform magnitude cut of :math:`i < 23` when selecting objects for both the training and test samples.

-The four
+We selected the tomographic bins to provide approximately equal numbers of objects per bin.

-``nz_challenge_taskset_1_{simulation}_training_{scenario}.hdf5`` files
+The ``nz_challenge_taskset_1_{simulation}_{scenario}_ddf_0X.hdf5`` files
 are the training sets for the “Flagship” and “Cardinal” simulations, emulating 1 year and 4 years of LSST data under the expected observing strategy and conditions.
-These files have true redshifts to serve as labels.
+These files have true redshifts to serve as labels for most objects, and many-band photometry that includes some mislabeled photometric redshifts for all objects.
+Each file has the statistics typical of a single deep-drilling field.

 The corresponding
-``nz_challenge_taskset_1_{simulation}_test_{scenario}.hdf5`` files were
+``nz_challenge_taskset_1_{simulation}_{scenario}_wfd.hdf5`` files were
-drawn from the same distributions.
+drawn from the same distributions over the entire simulation footprint.
 The true redshifts have been removed from these files.
-The task is to assign :math:`p(z)` estimates for all the objects in these 4 test files.
+The task is to assign each object in this file to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 The subtasks in this task set are:

 #.
-Estimate :math:`p(z)` for each object in each of the test files and
+Assign each object to a tomographic bin and estimate the :math:`n(z)`
-   provide the estimates in a downloadable ``tar`` file.
+   distribution for each bin.
+Provide bin assignments and estimates as part of the downloadable ``tar`` file.

 #.
 Provide pre-trained models appropriate to each of the training files
-   and implement a Python function (``run_taskset_1_estimation_only``) to use those pre-trained models to estimate :math:`p(z)` for each object in the associated test files.
+   and implement a Python function (``run_taskset_1_estimation_only``) to use those pre-trained models to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 #.
 Implement a Python function
-   (``run_taskset_1_training_and_estimation``) to train a model for each training file and use that model to estimate :math:`p(z)` for each object in the associated test files.
+   (``run_taskset_1_training_and_estimation``) to train a model for each training set and use that model to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 Task set 2: Assign objects to fixed tomographic bins and estimate ensemble PDFs using non-representative samples
 ----------------------------------------------------------------------------------------------------------------

-The second, slightly more challenging task is to estimate redshifts using non-representative training samples.
-I.e., the training samples are not drawn from the same distributions as the test samples.
-For this task set we applied the spectroscopic selection emulation for the training set, but retained all the objects down to :math:`i < 25.4` in the test set.
-Accordingly, the training set will not be representative of the fainter objects in the test set.
-This reflects that spectroscopic redshifts are typically significantly more difficult to obtain than photometry.
+The second, more challenging task is to estimate redshifts using much more non-representative training samples, i.e., the training samples are not drawn from the same distributions as the test samples.
+Again, both the training data and the test data are drawn from a sample that includes some mislabeled many-band photometric redshifts and “unrecognized blends”, but here we retained all the objects down to :math:`i < 25.5` in both the test and training sets.
+However, since the training set includes the emulation of spectroscopic selections, it will not be representative of the fainter objects in the test set.
+This reflects the fact that spectroscopic redshifts are typically significantly more difficult to obtain than photometry.

-The four
-``nz_challenge_taskset_2_{simulation}_training_{scenario}.hdf5`` files
+The ``nz_challenge_taskset_2_{simulation}_{scenario}_ddf_0X.hdf5`` files
-are the training sets for the “Flagship” and “Cardinal” simulations, emulating 1 year and 10 years of LSST data under the expected observing strategy and conditions and with spectroscopic selections emulated.
+are the training sets for the “Flagship” and “Cardinal” simulations, emulating 1 year and 4 years of LSST data under the expected observing strategy and conditions, with spectroscopic selections emulated.

 The corresponding
-``nz_challenge_taskset_2_{simulation}_test_{scenario}.hdf5`` files were
+``nz_challenge_taskset_2_{simulation}_{scenario}_wfd.hdf5`` files were
-drawn from the distributions of all objects down to :math:`i < 25.4`, and the true redshifts have been removed from these files.
-The task is to assign :math:`p(z)` estimates for all the objects in these 4 test files.
+drawn from the distributions of all objects down to :math:`i < 25.5`, and the true redshifts have been removed from these files.
+The task is to assign each object in this file to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 The subtasks in this task set are:

 #.
-Estimate :math:`p(z)` for each object in each of the test files and
+Assign each object to a tomographic bin and estimate the :math:`n(z)`
-   provide the estimates in a downloadable ``tar`` file.
+   distribution for each bin.
+Provide bin assignments and estimates as part of the downloadable ``tar`` file.

 #.
 Provide pre-trained models appropriate to each of the training files
-   and implement a Python function (``run_taskset_2_estimation_only``) to use those pre-trained models to estimate :math:`p(z)` for each object in the associated test files.
+   and implement a Python function (``run_taskset_2_estimation_only``) to use those pre-trained models to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 #.
 Implement a Python function
-   (``run_taskset_2_training_and_estimation``) to train a model for each training file and use that model to estimate :math:`p(z)` for each object in the associated test files.
+   (``run_taskset_2_training_and_estimation``) to train a model for each training set and use that model to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 Task set 3: Assign objects to arbitrary tomographic bins and estimate ensemble PDFs using non-representative samples
 --------------------------------------------------------------------------------------------------------------------

-The third task is to estimate redshifts using non-representative training samples that more accurately emulate real reference redshift samples.
-This include some narrowband photometric redshifts from the COSMOS2020 dataset that go deeper than most spectroscopic redshifts, but have more scatter and more significant levels of catastrophic outliers.

-As before, the four ``nz_challenge_taskset_3_{simulation}_training_{scenario}.hdf5`` files are the training sets for the “Flagship” and “Cardinal” simulations, emulating 1 year and 10 years of LSST data under the expected observing strategy and conditions and with spectroscopic selections emulated.
-These files include flags showing which spectroscopic survey particular objects would be associated with, and for the COSMOS2020 field, also include a column “redshift_manyband” giving the narrow-band photometric redshifts in addition to the spectroscopic redshifts.
-The point of this taskset is to find a way to optimally use the additional information from the COSMOS2020 field.

-The corresponding
-``nz_challenge_taskset_3_{simulation}_test_{scenario}.hdf5`` files were
-from the distributions of all objects down to :math:`i< 25.4`, and both the true redshifts and the narrow-band photometric redshifts have been removed from these files.
-The task is to assign :math:`p(z)` estimates for all the objects in these 4 test files.
+This task is almost identical to task set 2; the only difference is that we are asking you to include estimates of the uncertainty on the :math:`n(z)` distributions due to cosmic variance.

+This task set re-uses the files from task set 2.

 The subtasks in this task set are:

 #.
-Estimate :math:`p(z)` for each object in each of the test files and
-   provide the estimates in a downloadable ``tar`` file.
+Assign each object to a tomographic bin, estimate the :math:`n(z)`
+   distribution for each bin, and provide a set of “equally probable” :math:`n(z)` realizations for each tomographic bin that properly account for the effects of cosmic variance.
+Then provide bin assignments, estimates, and extra realizations as part of the downloadable ``tar`` file.

 #.
 Provide pre-trained models appropriate to each of the training files
-   and implement a Python function (``run_taskset_3_estimation_only``) to use those pre-trained models to estimate :math:`p(z)` for each object in the associated test files.
+   and implement a Python function (``run_taskset_3_estimation_only``) to use those pre-trained models to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 #.
 Implement a Python function
-   (``run_taskset_1_training_and_estimation``) to train a model for each training file and use that model to estimate :math:`p(z)` for each object in the associated test files.
+   (``run_taskset_3_training_and_estimation``) to train a model for each training set and use that model to assign each object to a tomographic bin and then estimate the :math:`n(z)` distribution for each bin.

 .. _input_sims: